$L3P Contract: 0xdeF1da03061DDd2A5Ef6c59220C135dec623116d

 While Robinhood claims to be “democratizing finance for all,” it couldn’t have acted in a more unfair and undemocratic way.
 Cointelegraph reports: “According to a June report from the Financial Times, $39 million of Robinhood’s revenues from equities and options order flow came from Citadel Securities, a market maker sister firm of Citadel.
 At the time, this represented more than 35% of the trading platform’s revenues.”
 Citadel was one of the firms that came to Melvin Capital’s rescue, pumping in $2.75 billion to steady the short ship.
 Robinhood and Citadel’s chummy relationship certainly looked questionable from the outside.
 The trading app that sold itself on helping the little guy to play in Wall Street’s deep waters seems to have caved in to the big guy who was sitting on billions of dollars in short losses.

 Robinhood’s claim that they had to halt trading in stocks like GME and AMC because of settlement issues doesn’t ring true.
-The last time I traded stocks, no broker extended me credit (beyond margin credit), and I had to fund my account before they would execute the trade.
+The last time I traded stocks, no broker extended me credit (beyond margin credit), and I had to fund my account before to execute the trade.
 Stocks settle in three days, but the funds in my account are locked until that trade is settled.
 If the stock goes up, great; if it goes down, my broker might request additional funds for margin requirements.
 Sure, stocks fluctuate, and GME was going on a wild tear, but Robinhood should have throttled down the margin, not stopped trading altogether.
 Killing one side of the market looks exceptionally bad if you have fiduciary ties with some of the players who are getting killed on the short side of the trade.
 What seems to have happened is Robinhood tossed a lifeline to one of the companies that produce enormous profits for the company.
 Since this is America, the lawsuits are flying.
 Robinhood won’t be hurt financially as they have plenty of legalese in their user agreement to protect them, but the reputational damage will be enormous.
 The bigger story is the little guy, once again, gets screwed.
 As Elizabeth Stark, CEO of Lightning Labs, tweeted, “Too big to fail, 2008, too small to win, 2021.”
 “The game is rigged,” cried the critics, and who can argue with them?

 The Gamestop-Robinhood-Melvin Capital story could hardly be a better advertisement for decentralized finance (DeFi), blockchain, and prediction markets.
 All the things that make trading the GME market so tricky don’t exist in the crypto world.
 Shutting out buyers is anathema to the concept of a free and open market.
 It was an action so outrageous that even two politicians of polemically different stripes — Ted Cruz and AOC — agreed that something was amiss.
 China sometimes limits the selling of a stock or shorting of stocks to avoid severe stock downdrafts and even market crashes.
 One could argue this artificially inflates the stock prices, so never a good thing.
 Still, few have heard of a stock brokerage firm limiting buying to temper a stock’s rise.
 I’ve been investing for over 35 years and have never seen anything like that.

 There is one thing upon which we can all probably agree.
-A free market means there should be no limits placed on stock trades unless something illegal is going on at the company or there is something suspicious about the market transactions.
+A free market means there should be no limits placed on stock trades unless something illegal is going on at the company or something suspicious about the market transactions.

 Honestly, it just seems anti-market, anti-the little guy, and anti-American.
 It’s another in a long line of examples where the little guy gets screwed because the big guy has the power to change the rules or move the goalposts.
 The reality is that WallStreetBets was only doing what the shorts had been doing all along; using their voice to drive the price of a stock.
 The shorts used the financial media while WallStreetBets created a community on Reddit that moved as one.
 This all proves that a decentralized market is the only fair place to be.
 If a broker — someone who might be a custodian of a stock trader’s account — can manipulate the market so that buying is cut off, what chance do any of us have?